Costco’s Success Story by the Numbers

 Like everything else about Costco, its locations are big — really big.
 The average warehouse is 146,000 square feet, with some reaching 230,000 square feet.

 Today, Costco’s Corporate Numbers Are as Big as Its Warehouses

-In 2022, Costco is the No. 3 largest retailer in America behind only Amazon and Walmart, according to the National Retail Federation.
-It’s the fifth-largest retailer in the world.
+In 2022, Costco is the No. 3 largest retailer in America behind only Walmart and Amazon, according to the National Retail Federation.
+It’s the fifth-largest retailer in the world, Fortune reported.

-Costo currently ranks No. 11 on the Fortune 500 list, which ranks American corporations by revenue — Costco’s annual revenue is $195 billion.
-In terms of market cap, Costco is one of the 50 largest companies on Earth, ahead of Disney, McDonald’s, Nike, UPS and AT&T.
+Costo currently ranks No. 11 on the Fortune 500 list, which ranks American corporations by revenue — Costco’s annual revenue is $192 billion.

 Cost-Consciousness as a Top-Down Philosophy

 Jim Sinegal retired in 2018 after 35 years with the company he co-founded as one of the most successful and respected CEOs in corporate history.
 Along the way, he developed a reputation for running a relentlessly frugal company — and holding himself to the same standard — for the benefit of his customers and employees.

 Famous for its zero-dollar advertising budget, Costco reinvests the money it doesn’t spend on marketing and uses it to cut prices and boost wages.
 It’s part of the same strategy, according to The New York Times, that gave rise to its famously spartan locations and stingy inventory — Costco is proud to have just 4,000 stock-keeping units (SKUs) compared to the supermarket industry standard of 30,000.

 According to the Times, Sinegal forbade Costco from marking up the price of inventory above 15% over cost, even if he knew customers were willing to pay more — and he, himself, walked the walk.